Salisbury Plain

 Salisbury Plain is a chalk plateau in southern England covering 300 sqmi.
 It is part of a system of chalk downlands throughout eastern and southern England formed by the rocks of the Chalk Group and largely lies within the county of Wiltshire, but stretches into Hampshire.

 The plain is famous for its rich archaeology, including Stonehenge, one of England's best known landmarks.
 Large areas are given over to military training; thus, the sparsely populated plain is the biggest remaining area of calcareous grassland in northwest Europe.
 Additionally, the plain has arable land, and a few small areas of beech trees and coniferous woodland.
 Its highest point is Easton Hill.

-A large amount of land is set aside for military use as Salisbury Plain Training Area.
+The area set aside for military use is known as Salisbury Plain Training Area.